misomip/misomip.github.io/misomip2_dir/misomip2_MIPkit-Perturbations_README.md

 These data are described in [Mathiot and Jourdain (2023)](https://doi.org/10.5194/egusphere-2023-1606) and were initially provided on [https://doi.org/10.5281/zenodo.8139775](https://doi.org/10.5281/zenodo.8139775).
 They correspond to the monthly anomaly of the 2260-2299 mean (SSP5-8.5) with respect to the 1975-2014 mean (historical) in member r1i1p1f1 of the IPSL-CM6-LR simulations [(Boucher et al., 2020)](https://doi.org/10.1029/2019MS002010).

-The anomalies to add to the present-day reanalysis forcing in MISOMIP2's A1vw and W1vw experiments are provided as 3-hourly annual climatologies on the JRA55 lon-lat grid for the following variables:
+The anomalies to add to the present-day reanalysis forcing in MISOMIP2's \*-warm experiments are provided as 3-hourly annual climatologies on the JRA55 lon-lat grid for the following variables:

 * **dhuss**: Near-Surface Specific Humidity anomaly.
 * **dpr**: Precipitation anomaly at surface; includes both liquid and solid phases from all types of clouds (both large-scale and convective).